boydm/policy_wonk/README.md

 PolicyWonk is a lightweight authorization and resource loading library for any Plug or Phoenix application.

+Note: I am in the process of building version 1.0.
+The code and tests look good and I am updating the documentation now.
+Expect errors if you read the docs on this branch for now.

 You can read [the full documentation here](https://hexdocs.pm/policy_wonk/1.0.0-rc.0).

 ## Authentication vs. Authorization